rtrppl/orgrr/readme.md

 ### orgrr-containers

 Another feature that felt missing in orgrr (and org-roam v1) was the option to keep several different sets of data.
 [Obsidian](https://obsidian.md)'s [vaults](https://help.obsidian.md/Getting+started/Create+a+vault) is an example of this idea and has been the inspiration for orgrr-containers.
 Each orgrr-container is a folder containing org-files (that may have sub-folders with org-files of their own).
+Denote now also has [a silo feature](https://protesilaos.com/emacs/denote#h:15719799-a5ff-4e9a-9f10-4ca03ef8f6c5) that seems similar.

 Please note that this works by changing the "org-directory" through `orgrr-change-container`.
 The file `~/.orgrr-container-list` contains a list of all containers (to which you can add and remove containers by using `orgrr-create-container` and `orgrr-remove-container`, see also [orgrr-container-commands](#orgrr-container-commands)).
 If your setup is anything like mine, this also will affect your org-agenda (for me this is a feature).